 Buddhist Oracle Padma Lamo at Ladakh

 Padma Lamo – the village Buddhist Oracle entered the hall and smiled at us.
 She was wearing a usual Salwar Kameez.
 And held her grandson like any grandma would.
 She then took leave to dress up for the Oracle session.
-Came back wearing something like a long gown over her cloths.
+Came back wearing something like a long gown over her clothes.
 Remember this is Ladakh in January, so any number of layers is welcome.
 It was a pleasant surprise to see a lady Oracle.
 Most of us driven by our own conditionings expected a male Oracle.
 We were told not to take pictures during the whole session.
 And were asked to be ready with our questions – they could be anything related to our lives.

 Padma Lamo started her rituals by putting water in a series of brass bowls.
 And filling some with grains like Sattu and wheat.
 She then lighted a lamp and all of us wanted to know if this is Yak butter and she smiled and said ‘Its Amul Butter’.
 I suddenly realized the power of brand Amul as my eyes kept observing the practiced movements of Padma Lamo’s hands.